Find answers to problems customers sometimes have using Autofill in Dashlane.

 Turn on Dashlane Autofill for your device

-Make sure you select Dashlane to autofill your passwords and other info in the settings of your Android device.
+Make sure you select Dashlane to autofill your passwords and other info in your Android device's settings.
 The location of the autofill setting differs depending on your device.
-Go to Settings, and search for "Autofill" in the Settings search bar.
+Go to Settings and search for "Autofill" in the Settings search bar.

 We strongly recommend that you turn off autofill for other password managers and browsers.